mindset-dojo/mindset-dojo.github.io/_forms/driver.md

 When communicating, Driver probes into and resolves conversations.

+**Tips:**

-- Calibrated Questions move the conversation foward through invitation, not force.
+- Use What and How questions move the conversation foward through invitation, not force.
-- Take responsibility for what you are saying with “I” Messages.
+- Take responsibility for what you are saying by buffering You statements with I statements.
-- Summary ensures alignment so the conversation can conclude cleanly.
+- Summarize the conversation to ensure alignment so the conversation can conclude cleanly.
 - A confident, firm [Tone](../tone/) invites action and trust.

 When mature, Driver allows you to move forward towards your ideals while maintaining connection with everything else.